 - Recognise the positive outcomes from your actions, look at what you have achieved.
 This will be easier if you have set small goals.
 You may not complete your dissertation but if your goal today was to write up your results and you have also written some interesting discussion points you are already exceeding your plan.

-Our Academic Skills team are here to support students who are struggling, and help students who are doing well perform even better.
+Our Library Learning Support and Engagement are here to support students who are struggling, and help students who are doing well perform even better.
 The team supports academic skills enhancement through the provision of skills workshops, one-to-one tutorials and drop-ins covering areas that include:

 - Academic Writing

 - Academic Integrity

 - Group work